Form I-485 Processing Time Guide for 2025

 Since USCIS updates processing times regularly—and they vary by location—it’s critical to stay informed and track your case closely throughout the process.
 For an in-depth walkthrough—including eligibility, filing process, required forms, fees, and step-by-step instructions—check out our Guide: “Form I‑485 Adjustment of Status”.

-Quick‑Glance Timeline
+Quick‑Glance on Form I-485 Timeline

 StepWhat HappensTypical Timing After Filing